Tyfee/arpygg/README.md

+# What is it
-Arpygg is a extremely simple arpeggiator writen in python on top of the mido library.
+Arpygg is an extremely simple arpeggiator writen in python on top of the mido library.

 ![Alt Text](https://tyfee.github.io/portfolio/sub/arpygg/sc.png)